-Radial Shockwave therapy has been shown to be a non-invasive, safe and effective way to treat various long term orthopaedic (joint and soft tissue) complaints that have not responded to conventional methods of treatment.
+Radial Shockwave therapy has been shown to be a non-invasive, safe and effective way to treat various long term joint and soft tissue complaints.

 A handheld device generates a pulse of mechanical energy (known as a shockwave) into the part of the body that is damaged or injured.
 The shockwave passes into the tissue and initiates an inflammatory response in the area being treated, increasing metabolic activity, breaking down injured and calcified tissue, and encouraging the development and growth of new, healthy tissue.
 Most shockwave sessions take around 2000 pulses or approximately 10-20 minutes.

 What Can It Help?

 Radial Shockwave Therapy provides treatments to patients suffering from a range of chronic conditions that are notoriously difficult to resolve.
 Conditions most commonly treated with shockwave therapy include:

 Foot and ankle pain (plantar fasciitis, heel spurs, Achilles tendinopathy)

 Muscular pain (trigger points)

 Watch our YouTube video below when we treated chronic tennis elbow, which wasn't resolving with standard exercise or soft tissue work:

 The reported rate of clinical success is between 77 and 80 percent worldwide for most conditions, however some respond better than others (e.g. plantar fasciitis and heel spurs).
 Our assessments will also look to identify and address any underlying contributing causes of the problem to prevent a recurrence if possible.
 Treatment is cumulative and results are often felt after four to six weeks of sessions, with most benefits usually seen four to six weeks following care.